 Review of Satisfactory Academic Progress

-Satisfactory Academic Progress for federal and state financial aid will be reviewed at the end of each spring semester.
-If the cumulative GPA falls below the minimum standard and/or the student falls behind in earned credits, the student will be notified of the Financial Aid suspension by the Office of Financial Aid.
-Students may appeal the decision by completing the required process below.
-Once the appeal is received, the Office of Financial Aid will notify student of future eligibility.
+Satisfactory academic progress for federal and state financial aid will be reviewed at the end of each spring semester.
+If your cumulative GPA falls below the minimum standard and/or you fall behind in earned credits, you will be notified of financial aid suspension by the Office of Financial Aid.
+You may appeal the decision by completing the required process below.
+Once the appeal is received, the Office of Financial Aid will notify you of future eligibility.

-Note: The review of Satisfactory Academic Progress for financial aid purposes is based on a student’s entire academic record, even if the student did not receive financial aid during previous semesters of enrollment.
-This includes all prior coursework (including remedial courses) taken at Salve as a non-matriculated student.
+Note: The review of satisfactory academic progress for financial aid purposes is based on your entire academic record, even if you did not receive financial aid during previous semesters of enrollment.
+This includes all prior coursework (including remedial courses) taken at Salve Regina as a non-matriculated student.
 These courses will be calculated as part of the qualitative and quantitative standards.
-Students placed on suspension and wishing to appeal may provide documentation of coursework that is not applicable to their degree program, or is a result of changing their major, and these courses may be excluded from the SAP calculation.
+Students placed on suspension and wishing to appeal may provide documentation of coursework that is not applicable to their degree program, applied to a second degree program or is a result of changing their major, and these courses may be excluded from the calculation.

-Students who do not meet the minimum Satisfactory Academic Progress requirements for financial aid have the opportunity to appeal when special circumstances exist.
-Conditions when a student may appeal include death of a relative, injury or illness of the student or other extenuating circumstances.
-In order to appeal, a student must submit, in writing, a personal statement regarding the reasons for falling below the guidelines and supporting documentation.
-Appeals must be received within 2 weeks of the date of notification of the suspension.
-Students are also encouraged to meet with Academics, to develop an academic plan, outlining the steps required to meet Satisfactory Academic Progress standards.
+Students who do not meet the minimum satisfactory academic progress requirements for financial aid have the opportunity to appeal when special circumstances exist.
+Conditions include death of a relative, injury or illness of the student, pending grade change or other extenuating circumstances.
+In order to appeal, you must submit, in writing, a personal statement regarding the reasons for falling below the guidelines and supporting documentation.
+Appeals must be received within two weeks of the date of notification of the suspension.
+You are also encouraged to meet with academics affairs to develop an academic plan outlining the steps required to meet satisfactory academic progress standards.

-If a student’s appeal is approved, they will be placed on financial aid probation, and will continue to receive financial aid while on probation.
-At the end of this probation period, the student’s academic record will be reviewed to evaluate progress and determine continued eligibility.
+If your appeal is approved, you will be placed on financial aid probation, and will continue to receive financial aid while on probation.
+At the end of this probation period, your academic record will be reviewed to evaluate progress and determine continued eligibility.

-After an appeal is granted, if the student fails to meet the terms outlined in their academic plan, they will become ineligible for financial aid until the minimum standards for Satisfactory Academic Progress are met.
-All courses, including summer and transfer courses, are calculated toward Satisfactory Academic Progress whether they are taken at Salve or any other institution.
+After an appeal is granted, if you fail to meet the terms outlined in your academic plan and/or do not meet the minimum requirements, you will become ineligible for financial aid until the minimum standards for satisfactory academic progress are met.
+All courses, including summer and transfer courses, are calculated toward satisfactory academic progress whether they are taken at Salve Regina or any other institution.

-A student may regain financial aid eligibility by successfully meeting the college’s SAP policy requirements or successfully meeting the requirements of an established academic plan.
+You may regain financial aid eligibility by successfully meeting Salve Regina's satisfactory academic progress requirements or successfully meeting the requirements of an established academic plan.